ShubhamCpp/RaspiCam-gstreamer/README.md

 `gst-launch-1.0 -v tcpclientsrc host=<IP-OF-THE-RPI> port=5000  ! gdpdepay !  rtph264depay ! avdec_h264 ! videoconvert ! osxvideosink sync=false `

-Where `<IP-OF-THE-PI>` is the IP Address of your Raspberry Pi.
+Where `<IP-OF-THE-PI> ` is the IP Address of your Raspberry Pi.

 And Enjoy!!!!!!!

 # Alternatives
-This is really not the best of solutions, but it kind of gets the job done.
+This is one the best of solutions for Web Streaming Applications and gets the job done.
+You may also want to try UV4L for your applications.
 For more details go to my GitHub Account Page : [ShubhamCpp](https://github.com/ShubhamCpp) Here I have explored various other technologies, these include :-